zachleat/zachleat.com/web/_posts/2020-03-17-performance-dashboard.md

 Keep it speedy, y’all. 🏆🏆🏆

 ---

-Update, I’ve pulled the leaderboard code out from the 11ty website and created the [`performance-leaderboard` npm package](https://github.com/zachleat/performance-leaderboard).
+**Update:** I’ve pulled the leaderboard code out from the 11ty website and created the [`performance-leaderboard` npm package](https://github.com/zachleat/performance-leaderboard).
 Try it out!
 Build your own performance leaderboard!